-Strategy Implementation Date (Actual or Target) Status Next Steps C3: Expand Targeted Recruitment and Hiring Process to Homeless/Recently Homeless People to increase Access to County Jobs Actual Implementation Dates: Phase I: October 2016 Phase II: May 2017 opportunities for the trainer" session on I DHR also met with 0 Utilizing DHR's Tem last quarterly report) Public Works (DPW) DHR is now using the Data for April 1 - Se o Percent of 49) Department of Human how to navigate the Co Goodwill Southern Califi pLA Registry, DHR has who are employed in the (two), and DPSS (three the TempLA Registry to the ptember 30, 2017: homeless or recently h Resources (DHR) to p punty's employment we ornia. s now hired 13 homeles he following departmente e). track the homeless or r scuss their job-readines rovide assistance.
+Strategy Implementation Date (Actual or Target) Next Steps C3: Expand Targeted Recruitment and Hiring Process to Homeless/Recently Homeless People to increase Access to County Jobs Actual Implementation Dates: Phase I: October 2016 Phase II: May 2017 opportunities for the trainer" session on I DHR also met with 0 Utilizing DHR's Tem last quarterly report) Public Works (DPW) DHR is now using the Data for April 1 - Se o Percent of 49) Department of Human how to navigate the Co Goodwill Southern Califi pLA Registry, DHR has who are employed in the (two), and DPSS (three the TempLA Registry to the ptember 30, 2017: homeless or recently h Resources (DHR) to p punty's employment we ornia.
+Is now hired 13 homeles he following departmente e). track the homeless or r scuss their job-readines rovide assistance.
 As a absite is scheduled for D as individuals (an increas its: DCFS (six), DMH (tw ecently homeless employ gistry who are employed tess who were hired into result, a "train the becember 1, 2017.
 Se of two since the wo), Department of yed at the County. : 27 percent (13 of • Expand support to Probation Department using the TempLA Registry.
 Continue to expand network of CBOs and Social Enterprise Agencies (SEAs) to promote County employment, engage them in partnerships with the County, and conduct "train the trainer" sessions.
 Expand the Career Development Intern classification to include homelessness as a qualifying factor.
-Countywide Benefits Entitlement Services Teams (CBEST) (H): C4: Establish a Countywide SSI Advocacy Program for People Experiencing Homelessness or at Risk of Homelessness C5: Establish a Countywide Veterans Benefits Advocacy Program for Veterans Experiencing Homelessness or at Risk of Department of Military and Veteran's Affairs (DMVA), and DMH.
-In addition, DHS will host an Advisory Group Meeting with the Social Security Administration (SSA) Regional Office on a quarterly basis.
-DHS staff held conference calls with SSA local offices and contract staff to introduce regional CBEST staff.
-DHS staff presented the CBEST program to various community stakeholders. • Ongoing monthly meetings scheduled with DMVA and LASD to discuss program development.
+Countywide Benefits Entitlement Services Teams (CBEST) (H): C4: Establish a Countywide SSI Advocacy Program for People Experiencing Homelessness or at Risk of Homelessness C5: Establish a Countywide Veterans Benefits Advocacy Program for Veterans Experiencing Homelessness or at Risk of CBEST) (H): Countywide SSI m for People nelessness or at ness Countywide Advocacy rans Experiencing DHS staff presented the CBEST program to various community stakeholders. • Ongoing monthly meetings scheduled with DMVA and LASD to discuss program development.
 Ongoing monthly meetings scheduled with DPSS and DMH to create a process to move the Record Retrieval Program from DPSS to DHS.
-Ongoing weekly conference calls with all contracted Homelessness C6: Targeted SSI Advocacy for Description April - June 2017 July - Sept 2017 Total 2017 agencies and onsite implementation assistance with all agencies at DPSS offices Inmates Clients Screened Clients Enrolled 783 641 1537 2320 countywide and the agencies' field-based sites.
-Actual Implementation Date: SSI Applications 1 7 8 • Expansion of benefit advocacy April 2017 Approved f = teams.
+Ongoing weekly conference calls with all contracted Homelessness C6: Targeted SSI Advocacy for Description April - June 2017 July - Sept 2017 Total 2017 agencies and onsite implementation assistance with all agencies at DPSS offices Inmates Clients Screened Clients Enrolled countywide and the agencies' field-based sites.
+Actual Implementation Date: SSI Applications 1 7 2002 • Expansion of benefit advocacy April 2017 Approved f = teams.
 Linked to PSH and/or MH Services 123 234 357 • Working to get staff cleared for entry into the jail facilities, with implementation in the jails targeted for October 2017. • Launch of representative payee program is scheduled for late 2017 or early 2018.